 We use the Switched on Science scheme of work.
 This has investigative learning at its core and provides full coverage of the primary science programmes in a range of contexts, ensuring children have ample opportunity to develop their understanding of the topics while deepening their enthusiasm for this wonderful and crucial subject.

-Our Environmental Tutor each Wednesday afternoon provides an outdoor, nature-themed workshop to all classes on a rota basis.
+Our Environmental Tutor visits each Wednesday afternoon to provide an outdoor, nature-themed workshop to all classes on a rota basis.

 Our themed gardens and grounds provide a beautiful, stimulating outdoor learning environment where much of the curriculum can be enhanced through practical activities.